-I was close to done with palaces but the final one was worth the visit.
+I was close to done with palaces, but the final one was worth the visit.

-I wanted to dangle my feet in the pond and ruminate on Seoul the way a past emperor may have.
+I wanted to dangle my feet in the pond and ruminate on Seoul the way a past emperors may have.
 With a guide, this wasn’t possible.
 He was eager to hurry his small party through the labyrinth of buildings and gardens back to the start, and our end.